DerGuru/The-Resonant/Chapters/P2-04 - Dealer’s Trap.md

 **And why can Milo hear you and he can’t?**

-*Private lobe from the fridge hum—constructive at Milo’s left ear, null toward the counter.
+*Private lobe from the fridge hum - constructive at Milo’s left ear, null toward the counter.
 No implants.
 Just geometry and consent.*

 Jason let his weight shift to the other heel.
 The fridge hummed once like agreement and then minded its business.